Truthmaker theory: Presentism

 One such criticism has been leveled against presentism.
 Presentism is the view that only the present exists, i.e. that past entities or events lack existence.
 Eternalism is the opposite of presentism.
 It holds that past, present and future existents are equally real.
 Beliefs about the past and the future are very common, for example the belief that dinosaurs existed.
 Providing a truthmaker for this belief is quite straightforward for eternalists: they may claim that the dinosaurs themselves or facts about dinosaurs act as truthmakers.
 This is unproblematic since, for eternalists, past entities have regular existence.
 This strategy is not available to the presentists since they deny that past entities have existence.
 But there seem to be no obvious truthmaker candidates for this belief among the present entities.
-The presentist would have to be labeled an ontological cheater unless he can find a truthmaker within his ontology.
+The presentist would have to be labeled an ontological cheater unless they can find a truthmaker within their ontology.

 Phenomenalism

 Phenomenalism has been subjected to a similar criticism.
 Phenomenalism is the view that only phenomena exist.
 It is opposed to the common sense intuition that the material objects we perceive exist independently of our perceptual experiences of them and that they even exist when not perceived.
 This includes for example the belief that valuables locked inside a safe do not cease to exist despite the fact that no one observes them in there, which would, of course, defeat the purpose of locking them inside in the first place.
 The phenomenalist faces the problem of how to account for the truth of this belief.
 A well-known solution to this problem comes from John Stuart Mill.
-He claimed that we can account for unperceived objects in terms of counterfactual conditionals: It is true that the valuables are in the safe because if someone looked inside then this person would have a corresponding sensory impression.
+John claimed that we can account for unperceived objects in terms of counterfactual conditionals: It is true that the valuables are in the safe because if someone looked inside then this person would have a corresponding sensory impression.
 But this solution does not satisfy the truthmaker theorist since it still leaves open what the truthmaker for this counterfactual conditional is.
 It is not clear how such a truthmaker could be found within the phenomenalist ontology.